bitfocus/companion-module-tow-mixeffect/README.md

 This module will allow you to control an instance of [MixEffect Pro](https://mixeffect.app/).

-## Downloading the Companion with the Native MixEffect Module from BitFocus
+## Downloading Companion with the Native MixEffect Module Directly from Bitfocus

 Version 1.1.2 of the native MixEffect module for Companion is now part of the Companion Beta Builds.
 Here are instructions on how to download the beta from BitFocus.io: